atenea-medran/atenea-medran/Portfolio/README.md

 # My Projects
+* **[Resizing images](My%20Projects/resize_images.ipynb)**: a small script to resize images in order to save space in the SSD.
+I converted 6 GB of photos into 100 MB, maintaining a good quality.
 * **[Telegram bot to download multiple images](My%20Projects/telegram_bot_to_download_multiple_images.ipynb)**: the Telegram Android app doesn't have the option to download multiple images, just one by one.
 It is only available in Telegram Desktop.
 I made this as a Python exercise.
 I will finish it in the future, I am doing more important things right now.
 * **[How to analyze twitter](https://github.com/atenea-medran/como-analizar-twitter)**: A serie of exercises regarding Twitter.
 This is my biggest project until now.
 It is placed in a separated repository because I have given two presentations and this way people will find the methods more easily.
 * **[Análisis de hashtags de Twitter con Python](My%20Projects/Analisis%20de%20hashtags%20de%20Twitter%20con%20Python.ipynb)**: análisis del hashtag #aquiestamoslasfeministas usando t-hoarder, Gephi y Python.
 Proyecto para la Universidad de Granada.